What’s the Deal, Mouthy Puppies? Why Bite Inhibition Matters

 Teaching Bite Inhibition

 Lessons from people are also useful in teaching bite inhibition.
-Though using their mouths on our hands, arms, legs, hair and clothes is natural behavior for them, dogs must learn to interact in ways that are appropriate in your world.
+Although using their mouths on our hands, arms, legs, hair, and clothes is natural behavior for them, dogs must learn to interact in ways that are appropriate in your world.

 1. Start with the hardest bites.